-As part of our comprehensive continuum of care, PBMC Health also operates a sixty (60) bed skilled nursing and rehabilitation facility that provides both short term and sub-acute care and long-term skilled nursing care; a palliative care center; a certified home care agency; a network of community-based Family Care physician practices; professional education programs that are training new generations of physicians and radiologic technicians; and a new Campus for Advanced Ambulatory and Preventive Care, which will provide primary care, pediatrics and Ob-Gyn services starting in the first quarter of 2013, followed by an expanding range of advanced specialty services.
+As part of our comprehensive continuum of care, PBMC Health also operates a sixty (60) bed skilled nursing and rehabilitation facility that provides both short term and sub-acute care and long-term skilled nursing care; a palliative care center; a certified home care agency; a network of community-based Family Care physician practices; professional education programs that are training new generations of physicians and radiologic technicians; and a new campus, The Gertrude and Louis Feil Campus for Ambulatory Care, provides primary care and pediatrics, urgent care, orthopedics, urology and internal medicine services, followed by an expanding range of advanced specialty services, opened in 2013.

 As part of our overall mission, PBMC Health continually seeks to promote ongoing communication and educational programs.
 We realize that as health care needs of our community are constantly changing, so does the need for our policies and delivery of services.
 As the leading provider of health care to the communities we serve, PBMC Health is committed to improving the health of our community by providing quality, comprehensive and compassionate care to all those we serve.

 The stated mission of PBMC Health is as follows: "PBMC Health is committed to improving the health of our communities by providing quality, comprehensive and compassionate care."
 This Mission is embodied in our Vision: "To be the healthcare provider of choice for our communities."